gekographe/cv-1/README.md

 Web development
 ---------------

 I'm convinced that great software transforms our lives.
-So this year I learnt how to code.
+So this year I decided to turn my love of good software into real code.

 I started with a six week part-time online course from UCBerkeley, then I devoted three months to learning how to code at Makers Academy.
-I'm want to work on real projects and broaden my skills as a full stack web developer.
+I grasp new ideas quickly and would like to broaden my skills as a full stack web developer.

 ### Skills